 The moving story of Brenda, a young mother in Guatemala making just $19/week while trying to support her two children.
 MAP medicine, provided free of charge, restored her daughter’s health.

 A glimpse at Ethne Health, a remarkable clinic in Georgia that treats patients from all over the world.
 We are grateful to serve the people at the Ethne clinic with life-changing medicine through our Domestic Medicine Program.

 A review of MAP’s program to fight Chagas, a disease that infects millions in Central and South America.

 An introduction to one of MAP’s board members, Abidemi Oseni-Oyebode (“Abi”).
 The daughter of a Nigerian diplomat, and a pharmacist by training, Abi has lived in a number of countries and knows that access to quality medicine is something we take for granted in the US.

-The family lives in the area of Jocotillo, Guatemala.
-The family uses firewood to cook and the smoke from the fire often contributes to respiratory problems.
+The land that Brenda and her children live on is located on the banks of a ravine and does not have adequate sanitation.
+The family uses firewood to cook.
+The smoke from the fire often contributes to respiratory problems.